A Bayesian Hierarchical Score for Structure Learning from Related Data Sets: Introduction

+Available methods focus on learning an ensemble of BNs that have similar structures by penalising differences in their arc sets \cite{niculescu2007inductive, Oates2016}.
+Parameter learning from related data sets has been investigated in \cite{demichelis2006hierarchical} for Gaussian BNs and in \cite{malovini2012hierarchical} for discrete BNs.
+However, they only consider a naive Bayes structure and they initialise their hyperprior with maximum likelihood point estimates.

-In this paper, we show how to learn the structure of a BN from related data sets, containing the same variables, by building on our previous work on parameter learning in \citet{azzimonti19}.
-In Section \ref{sec:background} we briefly introduce BNs and hierarchical models in the context of discrete data as well as prior work on parameter learning from related data sets.
-We then propose a score function for related data sets in Section \ref{sec:hBN}, and we study its performance on simulated data in Section \ref{sec:simulations}.
-Finally we discuss our results and possible future research directions in Section \ref{sec:concl}.
+In this paper, we show how to learn the structure of a BN from related data sets, containing the same variables, by building on our previous work on parameter learning in \cite{azzimonti19}.
+The proposed approach is particularly suited to deal with multiple related data sets characterised by few observations per data set or by an unbalanced number of observations across data sets.
+In these settings, it is important to share information across data sets to obtain robust estimates of both the parameters and the structure of the BN.
+First, we briefly introduce BNs and hierarchical models in the context of discrete data as well as prior work on parameter learning from related data sets in Section \ref{sec:background}.
+We propose a score function for related data sets in Section \ref{sec:hBN} and we study the associated computational complexity in both a theoretical and empirical way in Section \ref{sec:complexity}.
+Then, we show an example of structure learning by means of BHD in Section \ref{sec:exe} and we study its performance on different simulation studies in Section \ref{sec:simulations}.
+Finally, we discuss our results and possible future research directions in Section \ref{sec:concl}.